Gary and Jane LangtonMain CoursePoultryProvencal RecipesTaste

 • Roll out the puff pastry to 3mm thick on a floured surface.

-• Place the pastry circles on a non-stick baking tray, with a small one on top of a large one and score a pattern (of your own design) on the top of each with a knife.
+• Place the pastry circles on a non-stick baking tray, with a small one on top of a large one.
+With a knife, score a pattern (of your design) on each top.

 • Brush the top of the pastry circles with the egg and water mixture and bake in the centre of the oven for 10 mins or until well-risen and golden brown.